 “The Perfect Storm” sequence usually involves:

-• Birth interventions and subluxation: Procedures like C-sections, forceps deliveries, and vacuum extractions introduce significant stress to the baby’s nervous system during a critical time for brain wiring.
-This can lead to subluxation, a three-component dysfunction involving spinal fixation and neurological interference that disrupts brain-body communication.
+- Birth interventions and subluxation: Procedures like C-sections, forceps deliveries, and vacuum extractions introduce significant stress to the baby’s nervous system during a critical time for brain wiring.
+This can lead to subluxation—a neurological dysfunction with three components: misalignment within the neurospinal system, fixation or restricted motion in those segments, and the neurological interference that follows when brain-body communication gets disrupted.

 This ongoing Autonomic Nervous System imbalance creates a state where children exist in constant low-level stress.
 Their nervous system operates with a hair-trigger response to any additional stressors—their “gas pedal” stuck down, their “brake pedal” not working.
 What looks like ‘overreacting’ to small triggers is actually the final straw for a nervous system already operating at maximum capacity.